 There are two key types of costs addressed by the cost estimation process:

-- Direct costs: These are the costs associated with a single area, such as a department or this particular project itself.
-Examples of direct costs include fixed labor, materials and equipment.
+- Direct costs: Costs associated with a single area, such as a department or the project itself.
+Examples of direct costs include fixed labor, materials, and equipment.

-- Indirect costs: These are costs incurred by the organization at large, such as utilities and quality control.
+- Indirect costs: Costs incurred by the organization at large, such as utilities and quality control.

-Within these two categories, some typical elements that a cost estimation will take into account include:
+Within these two categories, here are some typical elements that a cost estimation will take into account:

-- Labor: the cost of project team members working on the project, both in terms of wages and time.
+- Labor: The cost of team members working on the project, both in terms of wages and time

 - Materials and equipment: The cost of resources required for the project, from physical tools to software to legal permits

 - Facilities: The cost of using any working spaces not owned by the organization.